 3. Don’t Rush It

-We have so much to learn from European and French cultures and practices.
-Who knows how we might prosper by incorporating more of wise European daily rhythms into our daily lives to more fully savor the present and the process.
+Who knows how we might benefit from incorporating slower European daily rhythms into our daily lives to savor the present and the process.

 When you are seeking a similar look, antiques and reclaimed authentic materials are your friend!

-Tour a 17th Century property in Cologne to get into the spirit!
+Tour this 17th Century property in Cologne to get into the spirit!

 Overview: Chateau Domingue